Stefan-Lacher/image-classification-architecture-project/README.md

 # Description of the data

-Images in size 28x28 and in grayscale from the <a href="https://github.com/zalandoresearch/fashion-mnist">Fashion-MNIST dataset</a> are used as data.
+Images in size 32x32 and in RGB from the <a href="https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10 dataset</a> are used as data.

 ## Labels and Description